laacz/aoc-2023/readme.md

 ## Day 06

 Oddly - parsing was the one that took the most time to write.
 But bruting is fine and quck.

+## Day 07

+Easy enough.
+For the first part its just a matter of a sort.
+Second part was just a matter of iterating through all the non jocker cards in the hand and replacing jockers with each one of them, writing down which hand would be stronger.